 While serving as pastor, I have also been elected to serve as the chairman for the Commission on Evangelism, and 2nd V.P. of the South Central District.

 Pastor, Rockwall Campus

-I love Rockwall; the Downtown, the Harbor and food scene are blessings, but the people make this place home.
+I love Rockwall.
+My wife and I along with our three kids love the Downtown, parks, the Harbor and variety of locally owned restaurants.
 Working with local non-profits like Helping Hands, Meals on Wheels Senior Services and Kiwanis Club connects me with great volunteers and those in need.
 I enjoy working with the Rockwall Chamber of Commerce, the City of Rockwall and the Downtown Rockwall Association to help our community keep its small, family friendly atmosphere alive.
-My wife Marinda and two kids love the Texas sunshine and southern hospitality.

 I spent my childhood with my younger sister roaming the foothills of cattle country in Northern California.
 My mom and dad still live in the farm house where I grew up.

 When I finished high school, I studied at Martin Luther College in New Ulm, Minnesota, where I received a Bachelor of Arts degree in Classical Languages (Greek and Hebrew) with an emphasis in Spanish.
 After college, I went to Wisconsin Lutheran Seminary in Mequon, Wisconsin to finish my formal eight years of training to become a pastor.
 During my third year at WLS, I interned for St. Mark Lutheran Church in Leesburg, FL.
 I graduated WLS in May 2016 with a Master of Divinity degree and was assigned to Divine Peace Church Rockwall.